realTobby/PQSE/README.md

 Credits:

-@TheAlexBarney - Code for En/De/cryption, De/Se/rialization of the savestrucutre and explaining!
+- @TheAlexBarney - Code for En/De/cryption, De/Se/rialization of the savestrucutre and explaining!

-@GBATemp users - very helpful information!
+- @GBATemp users - very helpful information!

-@shearx from GBATemp - provided the maths behind the shiny status
+- @shearx from GBATemp - provided the maths behind the shiny status

+- @kazzaluis - error finder / tester.
+Thanks to him the application gets more tougher.